MicrosoftDocs/dynamics-365-fraud-protection/content/signup.md

 > [!IMPORTANT]
 > To set up your environment for Dynamics 365 Fraud Protection, we recommend you are familiar with [Microsoft Azure Cloud Computing Platform and Services](https://azure.microsoft.com/en-us/).

 Upon qualifying for the preview, you will receive an email with a link and sign up instructions.
 Select the link to sign up and create your Dynamics 365 Fraud Protection account.
 If you already have an Azure tenant, you can add Dynamics 365 Fraud Protection to your existing tenant.
 If you have no tenant, you can create one while signing up.
+For more information, see [Integrate Dynamics 365 Fraud Protection real-time APIs](integrate-real-time-api.md).

 ## Review legal agreements